pvandervelde/mindvortex/src/documents/posts/2014-12-31_Regression-testing-gui-applications.html.md

 ---
-title: 'Regression testing for a GUI application with White'
+title: 'GUI testing with TestStack.White'
 tags: ['Regression testing', 'UI test', 'TestStack.White', 'Apollo']
-commentIssueId: 5000
+commentIssueId: 38
-ignore: true
 ---

 In the [previous](/posts/2014-02-18_Regression-testing-console-applications.html) post I explained how I created the regression tests for a script running application that belongs to the [Apollo](/projects/apollo.html) project.
 In this post I will explain how I created the regression tests for an Apollo application with a graphical user interface (UI).